PrismJS/prism-themes/CONTRIBUTING.md

 }
 ```

-While we have some [resources](#resources) for discovering tokens available in each language, we unfortunately do not currently have documentation for what sort of code each token targets/captures in general.
-But if you think you can help with that, we would really appreciate your assistance with some [documentation over at the main repository](https://github.com/PrismJS/prism/issues?q=is%3Aopen+is%3Aissue+label%3Adocs)!
+Here is a list of [Prism's standard tokens](https://prismjs.com/tokens.html), including the general concept behind them and some examples.
+All of these standard tokens are included in the [theme template](template/prism-theme-template.css).

 ##### Is there a comprehensive list of tokens to style?

 We're glad you asked!
-Prism has quite a few tokens, but until we can get the token docs sorted out, we do not have such a list.
-However, covering the most common tokens should be enough for most cases, and the names of these tokens are documented in the [theme template](template/prism-theme-template.css).
+While we have some [resources](#resources) for discovering tokens available in each language, we unfortunately do not currently have a list containing the name of every single token.
+However, covering the [standard tokens](https://prismjs.com/tokens.html) should be enough for most cases.

+If you'd like to help document more tokens, we would really appreciate your assistance [over at the main repository](https://github.com/PrismJS/prism/issues?q=is%3Aopen+is%3Aissue+label%3Adocs)!

 #### Tokens for a specific language